lakefishingman522/todo-list/README.md

 * I have used both class and functional components with redux implemented in both to understand it along with sagas
 * The Files Structure and code readability - at most Developer Standards
 * Working on One Last Feature will Update Soon...🚀
+* This Application is made with Expo CLI

 ## Tech Stack